 Those symptoms might sound a lot like irritable bowel syndrome (IBS).
 IBS is defined as recurrent abdominal pain associated with defecation or a change in bowel habits that occurs at least one day per week during the previous three months.2

 The fact is your gut has a limited repertoire.
 GI symptoms could have many causes.
-For people with RA, GI symptoms are often medication related.
-However, a few researchers wonder whether there is a link between immune activation and functional GI disorders, such irritable bowel syndrome (IBS).3 It’s an intriguing idea, but still speculative.
+For people with RA, GI symptoms are often medication-related.
+However, a few researchers wonder whether there is a link between immune activation and functional GI disorders, such as irritable bowel syndrome (IBS).3 It’s an intriguing idea, but still speculative.

 The link between non-steroidal anti-inflammatory drugs (NSAIDs) and GI problems is well established.
 Common upper GI problems include heartburn, reflux, and indigestion.4 Serious upper GI problems include bleeding, obstruction, perforation, and ulcers.4 COX-2 inhibitors may be less harmful for the upper GI than non-selective (traditional) NSAIDs.4 Use of proton-pump inhibitors can protect against these adverse effects.5 Behavior changes may also help to improve reflux and heartburn.

 NSAID-related problems in the lower GI are not understood as well.4 However, use of NSAIDs is linked with gut inflammation and increased permeability.4 In rare cases, NSAIDs have been linked with colon problems, including bleeding, ulceration, strictures, perforation, and diarrhea.5

 GI problems are also common side effects of traditional DMARDs, including methotrexate.
 Methotrexate is a mainstay of treatment for RA.
 However, one-third of patients discontinue the drug due to adverse events, mainly GI events.6 Taking folic acid or switching from oral to subcutaneous methotrexate may help with these side effects.7

 Could it be IBS?